General information about applying for our postgraduate courses and the interview process.

-A top-up year for those with an exciting MA or PGDip in this subject will be available from October 2014 entry.
+A top-up year for those with an exciting MA or PGDip in this subject is available.

 Applicants for whom English is not their first language are required to prove their English language proficiency by gaining an overall score of 7.0 in an IELTS test.
 We do accept equivalent English language qualifications.
 Applicants are advised to gain this certification as early as possible.

 If you are selected for an interview for a place on the MA or MFA Voice Studies course, we will require you to bring the following:

 Please bring or wear clothes suitable for a voice/movement session.